Carcassonne: Sport

+In July 2025, Carcassonne was the finish city for stage 15 of the Tour de France.
+Tim Wellens, the 2025 Belgian road race champion, won from a breakaway.
+This was his first TdF stage win.
 In July 2021, Carcassonne was the finish city for stage 13, and the starting point of stage 14, of the 2021 Tour de France.
 It was at the finish in Carcassonne that Mark Cavendish tied the record for most Tour de France stage wins (34) held by Eddy Merckx.
 Carcassonne was the finish city for stage 15, and the starting point of stage 16, of the 2018 Tour de France.
 Previously it was the starting point for stage 11 of the 2016 Tour de France, the starting point for a stage in the 2004 Tour de France, and a stage finish in the 2006 Tour de France.

 As in the rest of the southwest of France, rugby union is popular in Carcassonne.
 The city is represented by Union Sportive Carcassonnaise, known locally simply as USC.
 The club has a proud history, having played in the French Championship Final in 1925, and currently competes in Pro D2, the second tier of French rugby.

 Rugby league is also played, by the AS Carcassonne club.
 They are involved in the Elite One Championship.
 Puig Aubert is the most notable rugby league player to come from the Carcassonne club.
 There is a bronze statue of him outside the Stade Albert Domec at which the city's teams in both codes play.